openmm/openmm/docs-source/usersguide/library.rst

 :code:`DYLD_LIBRARY_PATH` on Mac, or :code:`PATH` on Windows.
 See Chapter :ref:`installing-openmm` for details.

-The Python API is contained in the simtk.openmm package, while the units code is contained in the simtk.units package.
-(The application layer, described in the Application Guide, is contained in the simtk.openmm.app package.)
+The Python API is contained in the openmm package, while the units code is contained in the openmm.units package.
+(The application layer, described in the Application Guide, is contained in the openmm.app package.)
 A program using it will therefore typically begin
 ::

-    import simtk.openmm as mm
+    import openmm as mm
-    import simtk.unit as unit
+    import openmm.unit as unit

 Creating and using OpenMM objects is then done exactly as in C++:
 ::